Did you know that plastic takes 500 years to decompose?

 Possible Solutions to the Plastic Crisis

 The first achievable goal that the whole world as a whole can merge to combat global plastic issues in seas and other sources of water is reducing the level of dependency on plastic material and any of its related products.
 Plastic in the seas keeps getting worse by the passage of each second.

 In Asia, China is the leading plastic polluting nation (Mech, 2017).
-In the world, most Asian countries apart of Singapore top the list of some of the world’s largest environmental pollutant states.
+In the world, most Asian countries, apart from Singapore, top the list of some of the world’s largest environmental pollutant states.

-The use of plastic limits the environment from further growth, productivity levels and stifles the natural habitats of several organisms that dwell in conducive environments to survive.
+The use of plastic limits the environment from further growth, productivity levels, and stifles several organisms’ natural habitats that dwell in conducive environments to survive.

-According to these new rules and regulations, when the pollutants are too high in light with the overall economies of scale of the business, the rule is that the respective firm will not continue to operate.
-Once a firm has been declared unfit for operation, all the plans of the different financial years that it would have been operational will go to waste leading to depletion of resources.
+According to these new rules and regulations, when the pollutants are too high in light with the business’s overall economies of scale, the rule is that the respective firm will not continue to operate.
+Once a firm has been declared unfit for operation, all the plans of the different financial years that it would have been operational will go to waste, leading to depletion of resources.

-The second best method to beat the plastic crisis is to come up with better rules and regulations revolving around the plastic pollution subject.
+The second best method to beat the plastic crisis is to develop better rules and regulations revolving around the plastic pollution subject.